Concessions on Non-Accredited courses – General Adult Education Courses

 For a number of our leisure courses we offer a 40% reduction on the full fee to people who are in receipt of one or more of the following benefits, or are the unwaged dependant of someone receiving these benefits:

 Child Tax Credit

 Housing or Council Tax Benefit

-The concessionary fee, where available, is shown in brackets after the full course fee in the brochure or is listed on the website as the concessionary price.
+The concessionary fee, where available, is shown after the full course fee in the brochure or is listed on the website as the concessionary price.

 Documentation required for enrolment

 We must see identification for all our learners.
 This can be in the form of a bank credit/debit card or National Insurance Card, but for residents from outside the UK you will need to bring your passport or national ID card if you are from the European Economic Area (EEA).
 Residents from outside the EEA will need to bring their passport, Home Office papers and any other relevant documentation in order for us to conduct a fees assessment.